tobitdsm/tobitdsm/README.md

 When I’m not coding, you’ll probably find me making music:

-Playing trumpet in 2 wind orchestras and a chamber orchestra 🎺.
+Playing trumpet in 2 wind orchestras (Ghent University Wind Ensemble and Royal Concert Band De Eendracht Wachtebeke) and a chamber orchestra

-Singing bass in a choir 🎤.
+Singing bass in the Ghent University Choir

 Producing my own tracks and experimenting with different genres.